 Vineyard & Winemaking

-Tablas Creek’s limestone-rich 120-acre organic estate vineyard is located in the heart of the Adelaida District, in the hills north and west of Paso Robles, about 11 miles from the Pacific Ocean.
-Our viticulture practices emphasize quality through dry-farming and moderate crop levels.
-We farm organically, and received our organic certification in January 2003.
-Since 2010 we have incorporated many Biodynamic techniques across the vineyard, including our own mobile herd of sheep, alpacas and two guard donkeys, Fiona and Dottie.
+Since 2010 we have incorporated many Biodynamic techniques across the estate vineyard, including our own mobile herd of sheep and alpacas.
 Our goal in our farming, as in our winemaking, is to maximize the expression of place from our vineyard, and to produce grapes full of intensity and character.
+We received our Biodynamic certification in 2017.

 To provide ourselves with the high quality Rhone grape varieties we wanted for our own vineyard, we imported new cuttings of Mourvedre, Grenache, Syrah, Counoise, Roussanne, Marsanne, Viognier, Grenache Blanc and Picpoul Blanc from the Beaucastel estate.
 These plants all went through a rigorous USDA-mandated 3-year quarantine to ensure they were free of virus.